Joe Galarza: Biography

 Joe Galarza was raised in the El Sereno neighborhood on the east side of Los Angeles.
 Growing up in an economically-disadvantaged largely Latino community, he was exposed to a lot of gang violence, crime, and drug abuse.
 As a result, he became an educator for at-risk youth, and teaches art at correctional facilities and community centers.
 In 2008, he led a mural workshop with high school students on the Pine Ridge Indian Reservation for their Death to Meth campaign.
 He collaborated with Tongva Native elder, Julia Bognay, to create murals on the Pitzer College campus to acknowledge indigenous land and stories.
 He has worked with the Ventura County Arts Council to lead mural workshops for the elementary schools and for their Art & Youth justice program.
-In 2016, Galarza along with artist Jose Baltazar, created one of the 31 angel statues for the California Community Foundation’s 100 years of service to Los Angeles County public art display.
+In 2016, Galarza along with artist Raul Baltazar, created one of the 31 angel statues for the California Community Foundation’s 100 years of service to Los Angeles County public art display.
 Galarza has also taught art at University of Redlands, Pitzer College, and Self-Help Graphics.
 Along with artist and scholar Marisol L. Torres, he formed the art collective Arte Toltecaytol.
 He is a multi-disciplinary artist who creates paintings, murals, sculptures, music, and musical instruments.
 Galarza is best known for being a member of the award-winning Chicano rap band, Aztlan Underground which has toured internationally and has opened for large acts such as Rage Against the Machine.